 Summarizing, I don’t see, for example, that the need in load testing is going away.
 Even in case of web operations, we would probably see load testing coming back as soon as the systems would become more complex and performance issues start to hurt business.
 Maybe it would be less need for “performance testers” as it was at the heyday due to better instrumenting, APM tools, continuous integration, resource availability, etc. – but I’d expect more need for performance experts that would be able to see the whole picture using all available tools and techniques (although I don’t see it yet).

-For the last fifteen years Alex Podelko has worked as a performance engineer and architect for several companies.
-Currently he is Consulting Member of Technical Staff at Oracle, responsible for performance testing and optimization of Hyperion products.
-Alex serves as a director for the Computer Measurement Group (CMG) http://cmg.org, a volunteer organization of performance and capacity planning professionals.
+For the last sixteen years Alex Podelko has worked as a performance engineer and architect for several companies.
+Currently he is Consulting Member of Technical Staff at Oracle, responsible for performance testing and optimization of Enterprise Performance Management and Business Intelligence (a.k.a.
+Hyperion) products.
+Alex periodically talks and writes about performance-related topics, advocating tearing down silo walls between different groups of performance professionals.
 He blogs at http://alexanderpodelko.com/blog and can be found on Twitter as @apodelko.